Opinion | Democrats are going big — and it’s working. There’s a lesson in that.

 The idea is gaining some momentum: The letter now has 16 Democratic senators as signatories, according to the office of Sen. Ron Wyden of Oregon, which is spearheading the effort.

-Wyden’s office confirmed to me that the new signatories include Sen. Dick Durbin of Illinois, which is significant because he’s a member of the Democratic leadership, and Sen. Debbie Stabenow of Michigan, who isn’t normally associated with the party’s liberal wing.
-The other senators on the letter are mostly from that wing.
+Wyden’s office confirmed to me that the new signatories include Sen. Richard J. Durbin of Illinois, which is significant because he’s a member of the Democratic leadership, and Sen. Debbie Stabenow of Michigan, who isn’t associated with the party’s liberal wing.
+The other senators on the letter are mostly from that wing, with exceptions like Michael Bennet of Colorado.

 The case for recurring cash payments and automatic extensions of unemployment assistance is both substantive and procedural.
 On the first, as the letter notes, these two provisions reinforce one another, and together they make an effective form of relief — but the stimulus checks are a one-off, and the extended unemployment assistance will expire in early September.

-The passage of the last bill demonstrated that extending unemployment payments is hard: Sen. Joe Manchin (D-W.Va.) held up the whole package to whittle them down, and not a single Republican voted for them.
+The passage of the last bill demonstrated that extending unemployment payments is hard: Sen. Joe Manchin III (D-W.Va.) held up the whole package to whittle them down, and not a single Republican voted for them.
 Democrats have one more shot this year at passing something via reconciliation, which means extending them again after that if necessary will be even harder.

 Plus, millions of families in a precarious financial situation would benefit from knowing that assistance will continue if economic conditions remain miserable, rather than having to rely on the Senate to extend it yet again.